 Myth: The State of California and taxpayers pay the total cost of public pensions.

-Fact: All government workers contribute to their pensions with every paycheck.
+Fact: State government workers contribute to their pensions with every paycheck, typically between 8 and 12 percent of their monthly earnings.
 Meanwhile, CalPERS investments now pay 64 cents of every dollar in pensions paid.
-According to the latest analysis of data as of June 2012, CalPERS participating employers contribute 22 cents of every pension dollar paid.
-Public employees who retire with a CalPERS pension benefit contribute 8-11 percent of their take home pay to help fund their own pensions.
+According to the latest data, CalPERS participating employers contribute 22 cents of every pension dollar paid.
 CalSTRS investments now pay 58 cents of every dollar in pensions paid.
-According to the latest analysis of data as of June 2012, CalSTRS employers, including the state, contribute 25 cents of every pension dollar paid.
+According to the latest data, CalSTRS employers, including the state, contribute 25 cents of every pension dollar paid.
 CalSTRS members contribute 8 percent of their earnings to help fund their own pensions.

 Myth: Pension Costs for the State of California have increased by 2000 percent in the last 10 years.